 All domestically produced and imported pesticides should be registered with INSAI.
 Venezuela does not have a national standard for pesticide Maximum Residue Levels (MRLs).
-However, regulations and guidelines concerning manufacturing, marketing and use of pesticides are under the "General Pesticide Regulations" (Reglamento General de Pesticidas) published in 1968.
-While there have been no updates to this norm, Codex Alimentarius "Pesticide Residue Tolerances Guidelines" are generally observed by INSAI.
+However, regulations and guidelines concerning manufacturing, marketing and use of pesticides are under the "General Pesticide Regulations" (Reglamento General de Pesticidas) published in 1968 and updated in 1991 as per Official Gazette No. 34877.
+Codex Alimentarius "Pesticide Residue Tolerances Guidelines" are generally observed by INSAI.
 Information about approved pesticides is available through INSAI's offices.

 Currently, no government agency has the responsibility or authority to monitor pesticide residues in agricultural and processed food products.
 If an agricultural or processed food product is suspected of being contaminated with pesticides or similar products, INSAI can recommend its retention until further analysis proves the contrary.
 INSAI can recommend specific lab analysis to confirm contamination.
-MAT, MINAL and MH are responsible for enforcing retention.
-If lab results confirm pesticide contamination, products will be destroyed and no indemnification will be granted.
+MAT, MINAL and MINSALUD are responsible for enforcing retention.
+If lab's results confirm pesticide contamination, products will be destroyed and no indemnification will be granted.